zogar1993/jsonkraken/README.md

 val arr: JsonArray = listOf(1, "one", true).toJsonArray()
 val obj: JsonObject = mapOf("key1" to 1, "key2" to "one", "key3" to true).toJsonObject()
 ```
-I did not include *toJsonArray* and *toJsonObject* as constructor alternatives because it led to some confusing scenarios.

 ## Operating with JsonValue